Oil marketers list gains of PMS deregulation to Nigerians

-The Major Oil Marketers Association of Nigeria (MOMAN) says the deregulation of the sale of Premium Motor Spirit (PMS), also known as petrol, will be beneficial to Nigeria and Nigerians in the long run.
+The Major Oil Marketers Association of Nigeria (MOMAN) said on Friday that the deregulation of the sale of Premium Motor Spirit (PMS), also known as petrol, would be beneficial to Nigeria and Nigerians in the long run.

-MOMAN’s Chairman, Mr Tunji Oyebanji made the assertion in a statement issued on Friday in Lagos while reacting to the outcry over the recent increment of the ex-depot price of petrol.
+Chairman of the association, Mr Tunji Oyebanji, said in a reaction to the outcry over the latest increment of the ex-depot price of petrol that the price increase is a historic opportunity for Nigeria to “get it right this time as a country to rebuild our economy for the benefit of all Nigerians.”

-The PPMC, a subsidiary of the Nigerian National Petroleum Corporation (NNPC), had on Sept.
-2 announced a new ex-depot price of N151.56k for PMS against the N138.62k announced in August.
+The PPMC, a subsidiary of the Nigerian National Petroleum Corporation (NNPC), on Wednesday announced a new ex-depot price of N151.56k for PMS against the N138.62k announced in August.

 The development had led to an increment in the pump price of the product to between N160 and N163 in filling stations across the state.